juancadile/PyETR-myfork/docs/glossary.md

 # Glossary of operations and terms

+## Atom

+An atoms are the smallest units with logical content in PyETR, corresponding to positive and negative atomic formulae in logic.
+They are most often built out of [predicates] possibly applied to [terms], but there are also [do-atoms]

 ## Multiset

 A multiset is a collection of objects which is *unordered* and *possibly has repeats*, cf. [Set](#set)